 8. GoodNotes 5

-Notably, GoodNotes 5 allows you to customise the pen’s sensitivity and palm recognition to match your writing style.
+Notably, GoodNotes 5 allows you to customize the pen’s sensitivity and palm recognition to match your writing style.
 This is ideal if, like me, you prefer to push really hard when writing.

 Finally, GoodNotes 5 has a “Presentation Mode,” which allows you to use your iPad as a digital whiteboard.
 You can project what you’re writing onto a bigger screen while still seeing the GoodNotes interface on your iPad by using AirPlay or an HDMI connection.